newrelic/video-agent-roku/README.md

 ### Requirements

-Sending both system events and video events requires an Insights Pro subscription.
-Insights Free accounts permit only one event type per API key.
-If you are using an Insights Free account, you can enable only one type of Roku event capture at a time (system or video).

-To initialize the agent you need an ACCOUNT ID and an API KEY.
+To initialize the agent you need an [ACCOUNT ID](https://docs.newrelic.com/docs/accounts/accounts-billing/account-structure/account-id/) and an [INSERT API KEY](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#insights-insert-key).

-The ACCOUNT ID indicates the New Relic account to which you would like to send the Roku data.
-For example, https://insights.newrelic.com/accounts/xxx.
-Where “xxx” is the Account ID.

-To register the API Key, follow the instructions found [here](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api#register).

 <a name="installation"></a>